More civilians flee east Ukraine after deadly station strike

 Austrian Chancellor Karl Nehammer said during a visit to Kyiv on Saturday that he expects more EU sanctions against Russia, but he defended his country’s opposition so far to cutting off deliveries of Russian gas.

-A package of sanctions imposed this week “won’t be the last one,” the chancellor said, acknowleding that “as long as people are dying, every sanction is still insufficient.”
+A package of sanctions imposed this week “won’t be the last one,” the chancellor said, acknowledging that “as long as people are dying, every sanction is still insufficient.”
 Austria is militarily neutral and not a member of NATO.

 Nehammer was the latest in a parade of top leaders from the 27-nation EU to visit Zelenskyy.
 The head of the EU’s executive arm, European Commission President Ursula von der Leyen, gave the Ukrainian president a questionnaire Friday that could lead to Ukraine’s membership in the 27-member-country bloc.